 Have you fully defined your startup business idea and confirmed that it is feasible?
 This is “top of mind” for business entrepreneurs who are serious about

-starting their own business.
+starting their own businesses.
 This is the third in a series of columns that provide several helpful business topics for the new small business.
-It is based on one of SCORE’s recent projects that was developed with the help of and in partnership with FedEx.
+It is based on one of SCORE’s recent projects that were developed with the help of and in partnership with FedEx.

 However, being an employee in an industry or excelling at a hobby is very different from starting a business in that industry or turning that hobby into a